jeffvincent/talks/lifting-heavy-ass-weights/outline.md

+## Big Slide of Progress

+Some of you might have seen this in your email.

+The top line is our new user growth, and the bottom line is our total support requests.
+Early on we were increasing total support volume by a number about equal to our new customers, meaning for each new user we'd have another email that month.

+Today, our monthly support volume is less than 1% of our total user base.

+This is the what it looks like when you are lifting the Heavy Ass Weights of support.

+When you are on-boarding happy customers who don't require a lot of high-touch, you get a graph that looks like this.
+And you are happy.

+What I also wish I could show is our percentage churn, which has not only stayed low, but actually decreased over this time.

 Our email volume has stayed so constant because our users have resources that help them learn the basics - the only questions that hit our support inbox are